Toki Pona: Grammar

 Toki Pona's word order is subject–verb–object.
-The particle li introduces predicates, and the particle e introduces direct objects.
+The particle li introduces the predicate (marking the main verb phrase, including any preverbs), and the particle e introduces direct objects.
 Toki Pona is head-initial: a noun or verb is followed by its modifiers.

 Some words are grammatical particles, while the others are content words with lexical meanings.
-The content words do not fall into well defined parts of speech; they may be used as nouns, verbs, modifiers, or interjections.
-A content word's position in a sentence determines its role, allowing the limited number of words to serve many purposes.
-Thus, the word moku means "to eat" in the verb position, but means "food" (that which is eaten) in the noun position, and might mean "edible" (of or relating to eating) as an adjective.
+The content words do not fall into most traditional parts of speech; they may be used as nouns, verbs, modifiers, or interjections.
+A content word's position in a sentence and phrase determines its role, allowing the limited number of words to serve many purposes.
+Thus, the word moku means "to eat" in the verb position following li, but means "food" (that which is eaten) in a noun position, and might mean "edible" (of or relating to eating) as an adjective.

 Toki Pona has more complicated sentence structures as well.
+There are closed classes of content words that can act as preverbs and prepositions in specific parts of a sentence.
+Preverbs are catenative and are inserted between li and the main verb.
 Prepositional phrases follow the objects.
 The particle la ends a phrase or clause that comes before the subject to add additional context.

 Sentence structures

 A sentence may be an interjection, statement, wish/command, or question.

 For example, interjections such as a, ala, ike, jaki, mu, pakala, pona, toki, etc. can stand alone as a sentence.

-Statements follow the normal structure of subject-predicate with an optional la phrase at the beginning.
-The word li precedes the predicate unless the subject is mi or sina.
+Full sentences all follow the subject–predicate order with an optional la phrase at the beginning.
+In statements, the word li precedes the predicate unless the subject is mi or sina.
 The marker e comes before direct objects.
 More li and e markers can present more predicates and direct objects respectively.
-Vocative phrases come before the main sentence and are marked with o at the end of the phrase, after the addressee.

-In commands, the word o comes before a verb to express a second-person command.
-It can also replace li, or come after the subjects mi or sina, to express wishes.
+Vocative phrases come before the main sentence and are marked with o at the end of the phrase, after the addressee. o at the start of a sentence indicates an imperative.
+It can also replace li, or come after the subjects mi or sina, to indicate the subjunctive.

 There are two ways to form yes–no questions in Toki Pona.
 One method is to use the A-not-A construction, "verb ala verb", in which ala comes in between a duplicated verb, auxiliary verb, or other predicates.
 Another way is to put the question tag anu seme? (lit. 'or what?') after the phrase being inquired about.
-Just putting a question mark at the end of a sentence does not form a question grammatically.

 Non-polar questions are formed by replacing the unknown information with the interrogative word seme.

 Pronouns

 Toki Pona has four basic pronouns: mi (first person), sina (second person), ona (third person), and ni (demonstrative).
-Number and gender are not specified by default, but they can be specified with additional modifiers to the pronouns.
+As with content words in general, number and gender are not obligatorily marked, but can be specified with additional modifiers to the pronouns.